vivekanand04/Tic_tac_toe/README.md

 Restart button to play again.

 🛠️ Technologies Used
-React.js – Frontend framework for building UI components.
+React.js – Core logic implementation and Frontend framework for building UI components.

 CSS (Tailwind CSS) – Styling and layout.

-JavaScript (ES6) – Core logic implementation.